top of page

 VRC has a purpose-designed ram collection and freezing centre located on the outskirts of Orange, NSW.
-Rams will be housed indoors with 1 or 2 week stay packages available.
-Semen is frozen in STRAWS (1 per dose) allowing easy redistribution and utilisation.
+Rams are housed indoors with week-by-week stay packages available depending on number of desired doses.

 Advantages of semen freezing